Thais brace for recession as crisis nears crunch time

 Hotel occupancy has been hovering at about 50 percent, down from the usual 80 percent and exports grew just 0.2 percent in the first two months compared with a year earlier.

 Some Thai companies are looking to expand abroad.
-Handset distributor Jay Mart Pcl (JMART.BK) said it may revise its target of 35 percent growth this year and aimed to tap high demand in neighboring Myanmar, as Thailand's appetite for top-end smartphones sags.
+Handset distributor Jay Mart Pcl said it may revise its target of 35 percent growth this year and aimed to tap high demand in neighbouring Myanmar, as Thailand's appetite for top-end smartphones sags.

 "People are in the mood for shopping," said Kridchanok Patamasatayasonthi, managing director of homes and furniture firm Index Living Mall.